flada-auxv/janken-solidity/README.md

 #### note

-You can join a game only if commitmentDeadline is not past.
+You can join a game only if deadlineToJoin is not past.

 ### reveal the hand you commited before